 Cedar Valley Corporation of Waterloo, Iowa was the successful bidder for this 1.9 million dollar project.
 General weather conditions during paving were sunny and warm with few rainy days.
-The average daily high temperature was 85 deg.
-F. and the average daily low temperature was 61 deg.
-F. Paving on the project started on June 19, 1989.
+The average daily high temperature was 85°F and the average daily low temperature was 61°F. Paving on the project started on June 19, 1989.
 The roadway was entirely open to traffic on June 30, 1989 with the remaining work to be finished in three to four weeks.
-Paving began on the west end of the mainline.
-As the paving train approached the intersection, a header was placed and paving was resumed on the other side of the intersection.
-A Rex-TBM belt placer and a CMI-SF350 slip form paver were used to place the 26.5 foot pavement and inside curb.

-Prior to paving in the intersections, the pavement was removed and replaced with granular base and 3 inches of asphaltic concrete for a temporary wearing surface.
-The contractor was able to complete the removal and replacement during the 6:00 p.m. to 6:00 a.m. closure period.
+Prior to paving, the pavement in the intersections was removed and replaced with granular base and 3 inches of asphaltic concrete for a temporary wearing surface.
+The contractor was able to complete the removal and replacement during the 6 p.m. to

+6 a.m. closure period.
 The remaining work on the westbound lanes proceeded without interference to intersection traffic.